jbburgess/netflix-assessment/README.md

 #### Reporting

-* All three functions will output human-readable reports to the console as they execute.
+* All three functions will output table-formatted reports to the console after they execute.
 The results are also returned as `dict` objects that can be used for further script logic.
-* If enabled in the `config.json` file, all the results outputted to the console will also be logged to a file specified in the `log_file_path` setting.
-Log Levels for console and file output can be adjusted individually in the `config.json` file as well.
+* If enabled in the `config.json` file, all the results outputted to the console will also be logged to the file specified in the `log_file_path` setting.
+Log Levels for console and file output can be adjusted individually in the `config.json` file.
+  * Use the `INFO` log level to receive just the formatted reports in the console and `DEBUG` to see more detailed log messages as the functions execute.
+Since assessment #3 is long-running, it outputs progress messages at the `INFO` level.
 * Each function also has an `export_csv` parameter.
 If a file name or relative path is provided in this parameter, the result `dict` will be exported to a CSV file with the specified name:
 ```python
 >>> import assessment